mhajiyev/algorithms/README.md

 The algorithm computes x* where x*<x for any basic solution x.

 # Kosaraju's algorithm for finding the number of strongly connected components in a directed graph

+# Decision Tree learning algorithm with a feature selection method based on maximizing information gain(entropy) designed to classify Reddit posts by their category/topic